 What are the biggest challenges the firm faces?

-“Getting the right people,” Jordaan counters.
+“Getting the right people,” Jordaan responds.
 “We are very fortunate to have amazing technologists and amazing executives in a lean structure.
-One of the big challenges around that is we have a skills development challenge on the African continent.
+One of the big challenges around that is that we have a skills development challenge on the African continent.
 If you look at the needs around cybersecurity, software developers and cyber experts, there is a big need for those skills.
-There is a lot of work but you are limited with skill resources on the African continent.
+There is a lot of work but you are limited with skilled resources on the African continent.
 It is important for us to upskill young people,” says Jordaan.

 “Nothing,” he says with a smile.